goggin13/HyperMapper/tutorial.md

 end
 ```

-Now once we add the form to the post page at `app/views/posts/show.html.erb` we will be able to create comments from the post page.
+Now once we add a form to the post page at `app/views/posts/show.html.erb` we will be able to create comments from the post page.
+We'll also add an (excruciatingly crude) list of comments on this post.

 ```
 <% if signed_in? %>